 Oh.
 My.
 App-ledore!
 More Harry Potter video games are on the way.
-Warner Brothers has announced that several games are coming down the Floo Network for console (like Switch, PS4, and Xbox) and mobile (iOS/Android).
+Warner Brothers has announced that several games are coming down the Floo Network for console (like Switch, PS5, and Xbox Series X) and mobile (iOS/Android).

 Lee Jordan, get ready to commentate.
-WB has created a new group called Portkey Games who’ll develop several new Harry Potter video games based in the Wizarding World for Nintendo Switch, Xbox One, Playstation 4, and iOS/Android.
-The first game was announced simultaneously with Portkey Games: It’s called Harry Potter Wizards Unite, and will be in the style of Pokemon Go.
+WB has created a new group called Portkey Games who’ll develop several new Harry Potter video games based in the Wizarding World for Nintendo Switch, Xbox Series X, Playstation 5, and iOS/Android.
+The first game was announced simultaneously with Portkey Games: Harry Potter Wizards Unite, which is in the style of the wildly popular Pokemon Go.

-Wizards Unite is only half the story.
-It’s been six years since a significant Harry Potter video game was released (it was tied in with the Deathly Hallows movie), so we’re way overdue for new ones.
+It’s been a decade since a major Harry Potter video game was released (it was tied in with the Deathly Hallows movie), so we’re way overdue for new ones.
 And yes, despite the series being finished, we are due: WB and J.K.
-Rowling are creating four more Fantastic Beasts movies; theme parks are welcoming thousands of people every day; The Cursed Child is expanding to two more cities.
+Rowling are creating three more Fantastic Beasts movies; theme parks are welcoming thousands of people every day; The Cursed Child is expanding to more cities.
 Potter fever is high.

-As we await more information about the forthcoming Harry Potter games for Nintendo Switch, Playstation 4, Xbox, iOS and Android, here are a few ideas I’d love to see.
+As we await more information about the forthcoming Harry Potter video games for Nintendo Switch, Playstation 5, Xbox Series X, iOS and Android, here are a few ideas I’d love to see.

 One of my favorite Harry Potter video games back in the day was Quidditch World Cup.
 It was a game by EA that let you compete in matches either at Hogwarts (using any of the four Hogwarts Houses) or around the world.
 Each country’s Quidditch Pitch had a unique design.
 It even gave you a chance to play the sport in the U.S.A. — a dream come true for a then Potter-loving teenager.